Marcia Anastasia Christoforides: Philanthropist

 Lord Beaverbrook died a year after their marriage and Lady Beaverbrook was left with the responsibility of large benevolent fund.
 With this, and the funds from her first husband's estate, she became one of Canada's most prominent philanthropists.
 On behalf of her first husband considerable funds were donated to his alma mater, Dalhousie University in Halifax, Nova Scotia.
 In 1967, she was awarded an honorary Doctor of Law (LL.D.) from that institution and in 1968 she was appointed the University's Chancellor, a position she held for the next twenty-seven years.

 Assassination attempt

-Lady Beaverbrook's high-profile in British society and the publicity from her philanthropic work resulted in an assassination attempt.
+Lady Beaverbrook's high profile in British society and the publicity from her philanthropic work resulted in an assassination attempt.
 On 4 May 1971 a bomb was strapped to the underside of her Rolls-Royce Phantom VI car (which is coloured green and brown, her horse racing colours), placed there by The Angry Brigade, a British terrorist group.
-The device was detected before it exploded.
+The device was detected before it could explode.
 The car was donated to the National Motor Museum, Beaulieu, which sold it at auction in 2015.